K4pes/ultiCount/README.md

 ## Whats new
+### Version 1.4.0
+- Improved gender icons in Menu
+- Added Support for fr265
 ### Version 1.3.1
 - Improved flow of loading previous games.
 (No user confirmation if previous game was empty)
 ### Version 1.3.0